bait509-ubc/BAIT509/class_meetings/cm05-trees.md

 # Outline

 - Classification and Regression Trees

-- Overview of Assignment 2
+Housekeeping:

-- Lab portion: work on Assignments 1 and 2
+- Able to submit multiple files to participation folder on canvas?

 # Motivation